lekoala/silverstripe-base/docs/Blocks.md

 Please note the [] array notation we use.
 Instead of passing the name as a string, we pass and array with the index and the name as the second argument.
 Our BlockFieldList knows how to deal with this.

-Also please note that all items are always present, regardless of any data being set since there is no way to distinguish and empty item.
-You may need to guard against this by using ifs in your template if some items can be left empty.

 And you can freely loop over them thanks to our special $Items (defined as a const ITEM_KEYS in Blocks.php) Assets (files and images) are automatically published if used in the block